Irene0313/HelixAssignment/README.md

 ### AI Assistance
 Using Chatgpt to help understand the concept of Ancestor and Paths:
-- Ask ai for get example to help better understand the logic behind it
+- Ask ai for giving some example to help me better understand the logic behind it